-3.6 The Local Plan seeks to bring about a significant change in how people make their journeys towards more sustainable and active travel choices.
-A number of recent initiatives will contribute towards achieving this aim, and these have informed policy.

-3.7 There continues to be a need for development to provide mitigation measures on the local road network, and the need for more sustainable modes of travel is required to assist in adapting to climate change, as well as ensuring development is able to accommodate the latest transport technologies.

-3 - What are our Strategic Priorities?

-3.8 Consideration will also be given to development layouts within major new developments which contribute to creating walkable neighbourhoods, where everyday facilities such as schools, shops, workplaces, community and sports facilities, and open spaces are easily accessible by foot or cycle in 15-20 minutes.
-This initiative is already being rolled out in Chelmsford Garden Community.

-3.9 Collectively, such measures should improve the way people move around with an emphasis on sustainable modes of transport and reducing current reliance on fossil fuelled vehicles.

-3.10 Support will be given to the provision of strategic transport infrastructure to enable a future for efficient alternatives to fossil fuelled vehicles.
+- 3.7 The Local Plan seeks to bring about a significant change in how people make their journeys towards more active and sustainable travel choices.
+A number of recent initiatives will contribute towards achieving this aim, and these have informed policy (e.g. Essex County Council's Safer Greener Healthier campaign). - 3.8 There continues to be a need for development to provide mitigation measures on the local road network, and the need for more sustainable modes of travel is required to assist in adapting to climate change, as well as ensuring development is able to accommodate the latest transport technologies. - 3.9 Consideration will also be given to development layouts within major new developments which contribute to creating walkable neighbourhoods, where everyday facilities such as schools, shops, workplaces, community and sports facilities, and open spaces are easily accessible by walking or cycling in 15-20 minutes.
+This initiative is already being rolled out in Chelmsford Garden Community. - 3.10 Collectively, such measures should improve the way people move around with an emphasis on active and sustainable modes of transport and reducing current reliance on fossil fuelled vehicles. - 3.11 Support will be given to the provision of strategic transport infrastructure to enable a future for efficient alternatives to fossil fuelled vehicles.
 Development layouts should be future proofed to accommodate future bus infrastructure and dedicated bus routes, and emerging new technologies such as autonomous vehicles, mobility hubs and on-demand transport.
-This includes a requirement for electric charging points for all new employment development.

-3.11 Securing local transport infrastructure is key to creating the conditions for active and sustainable travel locally, such as electric charging points for all new houses, accessible cycle and footpaths, multi-functional greenways, secure cycle parking, and provision of or subscription to car clubs.
+This includes a requirement for electric charging points for all new non-residential development. - 3.12 Securing local transport infrastructure is key to creating the conditions for active and sustainable travel locally, such as electric charging points for all new houses, accessible cycle and footpaths, multifunctional greenways, secure cycle parking, and provision of or subscription to car clubs.